dm0-/installer/README.md

 The project may be completely revised at some point, so don't expect anything in here to be stable.
 Some operations might still require running on x86_64 for the build system.
 Five distros are supported to varying degrees:

-  - Fedora supports everything besides EROFS, but only Fedora 30 and 31 (the default) can be used.
-Fedora 30 is the last version to support i686.
+  - Fedora supports everything, but only Fedora 30 and 31 (the default) can be used.
   - CentOS is too old to support EROFS.
 CentOS 7 systemd is too old to support building a UEFI image and the persistent `/etc` Git overlay.
   - Gentoo supports all features in theory, but its SELinux policy is unsupported with systemd upstream, so it is only running in permissive mode.
   - Arch supports everything besides SELinux, since AUR is not yet integrated with the build.
-Systems can theoretically force SELinux with custom scripts.
   - openSUSE supports all features, but its SELinux policy is experimental and broken, so it runs in permissive mode.
-It is the only modern binary disto with i686 support.

 ## To Do